learning-zone/python-basics/README.md

     print("The letter at index %i is %s" % (i, letter)) i = i + 1
 ```
 Bonus points for mentioning `enumerate` and use of `str.format`.

-#### Q. How can you return multiple values from a function/method?
-#### Q. What's the fastest way to swap the values bound to two variables?
-#### Q. What is the importance of reference counting?
-#### Q. Do functions (or methods) return something even if there isn't a `return statement?
-If so, what do they return?
-#### Q. How do you reverse a list?
-Can you come up with at least three ways?
-#### Q. How would you merge two sorted lists?
-They can be any length, or empty.
-#### Q. How would you count the lines in a file?
-How would you do it if the file was too big to hold in memory?

-#### Why was the language called as Python?
+#### Q. Why was the language called as Python?
 At the same time he began implementing Python, Guido van Rossum was also reading the published scripts from "Monty Python's Flying Circus" (a BBC comedy series from the seventies).

-**What is Python particularly good for?
-When is using Python the “right choice” for a project?**
+#### Q. What is Python particularly good for?
+When is using Python the “right choice” for a project?

 Python is a high-level, interpreted, interactive and object-oriented scripting language.
 Python is designed to be highly readable.
 It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.